|In 1898, Wallace C. Sabine (Sabin) (1868 - 1919) came up with the reverb time formula, but the

 c20 = speed of sound is 343 m/s or 1126 ft/s at 20°C

-Sound engineers and "ear people" mostly use the usual sound field quantity.
+Sound engineers and sound designers ("ear people") mostly use the usual sound field quantity.
 They therefore state:

-RT60 is the reverberation time, it takes for the sound pressure level Lp to decrease to (−)60 dB.
+RT60 is the reverberation time, it takes for the sound pressure level Lp (SPL) to decrease by 60 dB.

-This is the thousandth part (10−3) of the initial sound pressure p.
+● (−)60 dB is equivalent to the thousandth part (10−3) of the initial sound pressure p.

-Acousticians and "noise fighters" like more the sound energy quantity.
+Acousticians and sound protectors ("noise fighters") seem to like more the sound energy quantity.
 They express this differently:

-RT60 is the reverberation time, it takes for the sound intensity level LI to decrease to (−)60 dB.
+RT60 is the reverberation time, it takes for the sound intensity level LI to decrease by 60 dB.

-This is the millionth part (10−6) of the initial sound intensity I.
+● (−)60 dB is equivalent to the millionth part (10−6) of the initial sound intensity I.